maxktz/Timestamp-Converter-Bot/README.md

 The bot will be running inside the Docker container.

-## Commands
+## Bot Commands

-/start - Get instructions on how to use the bot.
+`/start` - Get instructions on how to use the bot.

-/now - Get the current time.
+`/now` - Get the current time.

-/ts <timestamp> - Convert a Unix timestamp to various date formats.
+`/ts <timestamp>` - Convert a Unix timestamp to various date formats.

-/date <date> - Convert a human-readable date to a Unix timestamp.
+`/date <date>` - Convert a human-readable date to a Unix timestamp.

 ## License